-Figure 11. -- Location (shaded) of the Shelikof Strait strata in NMFS Statistical Area 620 and 630 used in comparative stock composition estimates from the 2019 Gulf of Alaska Chinook salmon bycatch from the pollock trawl fishery (NMFS 2020).
+Figure 11. -- Location (shaded) of the Shelikof Strait strata used in comparative stock composition estimates from the 2019 Gulf of Alaska Chinook salmon bycatch from the pollock trawl fishery (NMFS 2020).

-Figure 12. -- Location (shaded)of the Kodiak Island strata in NMFS Statistical Area 630 used in comparative stock composition estimates from the 2019 Gulf of Alaska Chinook salmon bycatch from the pollock trawl fishery (NMFS 2020).
+Figure 12. -- Location (shaded) of the Kodiak Island strata used in comparative stock composition estimates from the 2019 Gulf of Alaska Chinook salmon bycatch from the pollock trawl fishery (NMFS 2020).